 Shoes and footwear

-Tight or poorly fitting shoes are thought to be the main cause of most corns and calluses.
+Tight or ill fitting shoes are thought to be the main cause of most corns and calluses.
 Sometimes a rough seam or stitching in a shoe may rub enough to cause a corn.
 The aim is to wear shoes that reduce pressure and rubbing on the toes and forefeet.
 Shoes should have plenty of room for the toes and have soft uppers and low heels.
+High heels, especially if they are tight fitting, can lead to repeated friction and make corns and calluses worse.
 In addition, extra width is needed if corns develop on the outer side of the little toe.
 Extra height is needed if corns develop on the top of abnormal toes such as 'hammer' or 'claw' toes.